virtio-win/kvm-guest-drivers-windows/Documentation/Tracing.md

 ## Getting Driver Binary Traces using Logman (for sending trace logs to developers) ##

-* Copy Tools/Trace subfolder from the driver SOURCE TREE (not netkvm's Tools folder) to the target machine
+* Copy Tools/Trace subfolder from the root of the source code tree to the target machine
-* Run netkvm.bat as administrator
+* Run <driver_name>.bat as administrator (netkvm.bat for example)
 * Follow instructions
 * Collect the etl file